 Degree apprenticeships continue to drive activity for new programme approval.
 To date, we have approved 40 providers of apprenticeships across 8 of our regulated professions.
 At the time of writing, we have 18 approval cases open which are assessing new apprenticeship routes.
 Based on these figures, we expect this area of work to continue across most professions for the foreseeable future.

 Time taken to complete the approval process

 We aim to complete the post-visit process within three months of the visit concluding.
-This year, 31 per cent of programmes completed the process within this timeframe, which is broadly consistent with the previous year.
-The majority of programmes completed the process within a four-month timeframe (85 per cent), repeating the outcome from last year.
+This year, 21 per cent of programmes completed the process within this timeframe, which continues a consistent pattern of fewer outcomes being achieved within this timeframe over the last four years.

 Average time between visit date and conditions deadline

 Despite this complexity, we have continued to produce visitors’ reports consistently within our one calendar month target, averaging 24 days to produce these.